 The Committee shall have the following principal duties and responsibilities:

-A. Review the Company’s executive compensation program to determine whether the overall program remains competitive and serves its intended purposes, and make recommendations to the Board as appropriate.
+A. Review the Company’s executive compensation programme to determine whether the overall programme remains competitive and serves its intended purposes, and make recommendations to the Board as appropriate.

 B. Consider the relationship between the Company’s overall compensation policies and practices for employees, including non-executive officers, and risk, including whether such policies and practices (1) encourage imprudent risk taking, and/or (2) would be reasonably likely to have a material adverse effect on the Company.

 C. Analyse the independence from management of any compensation advisers selected by the Committee, and assess if a conflict of interest exists with respect to such compensation advisers, taking into account all relevant factors, including any factors specified by the NYSE.

 D. Review trends in executive compensation, oversee the development of new compensation plans (including annual and multi-year cash and equity-based incentive programmes) and revisions to existing plans, and recommend such new plans, or such revisions to existing plans, as the Committee may deem appropriate to the Board for approval.

 E. Review and approve corporate goals and objectives relevant to CEO compensation annually, evaluate the CEO’s performance in light of those goals and objectives with the assistance of all other independent members of the Board, and based on the evaluation, determine and approve the CEO’s compensation, including salary, cash and equity-based incentive awards and any personal benefits.
 In determining the incentive component of CEO compensation, the Committee should consider the Company’s performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies, the awards given to the CEO in past years, and such other factors as it deems necessary or advisable.